 A total of around 80 large woody structures would be installed within the existing and the proposed new main channels within the ordinary high water (OHW) boundary.
-Placing structures made from natural habitat-forming large woody materials would resemble naturally formed log jams and provide complexity that encourages initiation of processes supporting spawning, rearing, and resting habitat for salmonids and other aquatic species.
-Structures would be built from locally sourced large wood and boulders.
+An estimated 1,384 pieces of woody material would be collected and used for these structures.
+Placing structures made from this natural habitat-forming large woody material would resemble naturally formed log jams and provide complexity that encourages initiation of processes supporting spawning, rearing, and resting habitat for salmonids and other aquatic species.
+Structures would be built from locally sourced large wood procured by the construction contractor from a private timber harvest and boulders.
 The boulders would be used as ballast within some of the log-jam structures and as individually placed rocks.
 The randomly placed individual rocks would be located in riffle habitat types to help create additional microsite complexity and increase juvenile rearing and adult resting cover.